 Treatments For Joint Pain In Dogs

 The appropriate treatment for joint pain and its underlying cause in your dog will vary based on its severity and the specific root cause.
-Conditions like hip or elbow dysplasia will require surgical intervention to rectify, while some degenerative joint conditions, if caught early, can be treated by a combination of nutrition, rehabilitation and exercise prescribed by your vet.
+Conditions like hip or elbow dysplasia will require surgical intervention to rectify, while some degenerative joint conditions, if caught early, can be treated by a combination of nutrition and other activities and treatments prescribed by your vet.

 While specific treatments may vary, the primary goal of treating your dog's joint pain is the get them back to their regular amount of mobility and activity levels.
 This is especially important since well-developed muscles around your dog's joints actually help to reduce the weight and strain placed on their joints themselves.
 When your dog is activity, your dog is healthier.